meteorshowers/X-StereoLab/README.md

 ### StereoNet: Guided Hierarchical Refinement for Real-Time Edge-Aware Depth prediction model in pytorch.
 ECCV2018
+I will release the code after I get the best result.
+### If you want to communicate with me about the StereoNet, please concact me without hesitating.
+My email:
+### xuanyili.edu@gmail.com
 ### my model result
 Now, my model's speed can achieve 30FPS to 60FPS on 540*960 img with the best result of 2.16 EPE_all on sceneflow dataset by end-to-end training. the following are the side outputs and the prediction example